-Well, Calcium and Magnesium ions present in water make it hard.
+Well, ions of minerals like calcium and magnesium ions present in water is what makes it hard.

 Soaps contain sodium salt of fatty acids that forms lather.
 So, when we dissolve soap in the water, the Ca2+ and Mg2+ ions present in the water react with these fatty acids to give a salt of calcium and magnesium formed with the fatty acids.

 The Compounds that may Form During the Reaction are: